 In the Fall of 2006, the building that housed the On Broadway Thespians changed hands and thus the group ultimately lost it's lease and had to face the prospect of relocation.
 The first move was across the street to the old Egyptian Theatre movie house that had been vacant for some time until another group (ETPA or Egyptian Theatre Preservation Assoc) got involved.
 The idea was to renovate and turn an old historic building worth saving into a productive performing arts center for the entire community.
 Inviting the On Broadway Thespians to relocate there as the first Live Theatre resident group seemed like a natural fit, as was wanting to show old classic films (movies).
 In addition, ETPA wanted to also offer a myraid of other performing arts such as music, dance, and other local events.

 Five OBT productions were staged there, but ultimately the lack of green room (dressing rooms) and prop storage areas in addition to set lighting proved problematic, and so the theater group started looking elsewhere for more permanent digs.
-Sadly, the Egyptian would end up with their own building renovation woes just three years later.

 In 2008, OBT added a second venue to their new nomadic venture, Dinner Theater, at Stray Katz/Genevieve's (formerly Gussies) Restaurant in the downtown Empire district of Coos Bay.
 Again, five more productions of various genre plays were tried there, and once more, lack of stage size and adequate lighting, coupled with green room/dressing room woes further compounded everyone's frustrations.
 Parents were nervous about letting their children be in a play that was running next door to a bar.
 Play attendance sank to an all time low.

 OBT then decided to experiment staging another children's play over at the Pony Village Mall.
 Since there had been another theater troupe there previously, it was hoped that such a public venue could support having us there as well.
 Sadly, it did not.
-Set problems, lighting problems, lack of green room ammenities, and low play attendance once again played a role in holding OBT back.
+Set logistics, lighting problems, lack of green room ammenities, and low play attendance once again played a role in holding OBT back.
 With operating funds at an all time low, and no permanent home in sight, OBT went into hiatus for nearly two years.

-2011 marked the group's foray back into the performance limelight, starting with a popular family-friendly comedic piece staged over at Liberty Theatre (aka "Little Theatre On the Bay"), a friendly rival theater troupe with a lifelong history of ties to one another.
+2011 marked the group's foray back into the performance limelight, starting with a popular family-friendly comedic piece staged over at Liberty Theatre (aka "Little Theatre On the Bay"), a friendly rival theater troupe with a lifelong history of ties to us.
 The local community responded in return with great support, and as a result, OBT nestled in nicely ever since.

 (For additional OBT history, don't forget to check out our special Memorials page.)